openenclave/openenclave/samples/switchless/README.md

 The host first defines a structure specifically for configuring switchless calls.
 In this case, we specify the first field `1` as the number of host worker threads for switchless OCALLs.
-In this example, 1) There is at most 1 enclave thread all the time, and 2) The number of cores available to the host worker threads is  1 (assuming a 2-core machine) or 3 (assuming a 4-core machine).
-In any case, The minimum of 1) and 2) is 1, which we choose to be the number of host worker threads.
+In this example, 1) There is at most 1 enclave thread all the time, and 2) The number of cores available to the host worker threads is unknown, and so we use 1 as explained above.
 The 2nd field specifies the number of enclave threads for switchless ECALLs.
 Since switchless ECALL is not yet implemented, we require the 2nd field to be `0`.

 ```c
 oe_enclave_config_context_switchless_t config = {1, 0};
 ```

 The host then puts the structure address and the configuration type in an array of configurations for the enclave to be created.
 Even though we only have one configuration (for switchless) for the enclave, we'd like the flexibility of adding more than one configuration (with different types) for an enclave in the future.

 ```c
 oe_enclave_config_t configs[] = {{